MikeZ77/fastapi-crms-demo/README.md

 - The low-level module (data access layer) also depends on the repository abstraction because it must implement the interface.
 The data access layer provides the concrete implementation of the repository by adhering to the abstractions contract.

 One of the main benefits of the repository pattern is better testing.
 In the MVC sample code we would need to monkeypatch (replace objects at runtime) our `db.session` methods.
 Of course, the code could be much more complicated and require more patching to run the test.
 Overall this makes our test suite more difficult maintain.
 On the other hand, with the Repository pattern, we can have a concrete implementation FakeRepository which performs all the same database operations but in memory.
-For example, would inject (i.e. dependency injection) the repository into the business layer as an argument from say the API entry point where the respository would be instantiated.
+By instantiating the repository outside the domain model and passing it in, we can test the domain by passing it FakeRepository.
+This is a simple example of dependency injection (DI).

 ## Adding the Service Layer